kvijay1918/tpm-provider/doc/build.md

     4. `make`
     5. `out/tpmprovider-test` executable is compiled.
 All unit tests can be invoked by running `out/tmpprovider.test` or individually by running `out/tpmprovider.test -test.run TestName`.

-### Compiling tpm-provider with les settings in container
+### Compiling tpm-provider with less settings in container

 Run a container from `tpm-devel` image, pass in git configure on host and mount current directory to `docker_host`
 ```shell